needle-tools/needle-engine-support/README.md

  integration](https://github.com/needle-tools/needle-engine-support/blob/main/documentation/deployment.md#deploy-to-glitch-). — [Pete Patterson](https://twitter.com/VRSpatialist/status/1572300394285383680)

  > This is amazing and if you are curious about #WebXR with Unity this will help us get there 👇 — [Dilmer Valecillos](https://twitter.com/Dilmerv/status/1562209049856188420)

+ > I am a long time Unity dev and recently started playing with Needle Tools and I love it!
+It's a great on ramp for Unity devs who want to learn WebXR and three.js.
+The runtime engine is awesome and it was pretty easy to create my own custom component — [VRSpatialist](https://discord.com/channels/717429793926283276/722046635525537842/1030201907513405530) [↑](https://twitter.com/VRSpatialist)

 > [...] we just gotta say WOW 🤩 — [Unity for Digital Twins](https://twitter.com/DigitalTwin/status/1576934958681055233)
 > Right?! — [three.js](https://twitter.com/threejs/status/1576944690737209344)